Starcounter/Starcounter.NUnit.Runner/README.md

 * nunit.framework 3.7.1
 * nunitlite 3.7.1

 A `NUnit` runner which executes tests as a NUnit console application in the same AppDomain as the Starcounter database.
+It wraps `NUniteLite` runner which means that all the (NUnitLite-Options)[https://github.com/nunit/docs/wiki/NUnitLite-Options] are available for use.

 ### Starcounter.NUnit.Runner.StarcounterNUnitRunner API
 ```c#